+This is the high time of year for seeing cruise boats o the Hudson.
+All sizes and types of boats are taking people out for sightseeing, for dinner or for a longer trip up the valley and back again.
+Newburghers enjoy counting the many new boats they see passing our shores (and hoping more of them will stop at our shore in years to come).
 Watching a couple of attractive-looking long-distance river cruisers go by this week prompted me to look back at some of the chronicles written about river trips of long ago.
 From the days of sail and booking a berth on a packet sloop through the days of the grand “floating palaces” – the steamboats – the Hudson River has been our road through eastern New York and the water road into the interior United States for many decades.

 The Captain David Crawford House, listed on the National Register of Historic Places, was built in 1830 for Captain David Crawford, his wife Fanny Belknap Crawford and their two young daughters Mary Elizabeth and Anna Crawford. <a href=""> Read More→